-The impact of COVID-19 on the Branch's business and financial performance has been relatively modest, particularly in relation to Premium Income (GWP).
-Impact on the Branch's claims experience has been largely contained within the Corporate Travel business however, we continue to closely monitor the impact of COVID-19 on other segments of the business.
+The financial, economic and social impacts of COVID-19 have continued to develop albeit at a slower pace during 2021.
+The impact of COVID-19 on the Branch's business and financial performance is modest, particularly in relation to Premium Income (GWP).
+Impact on the Branch's claims experience has been largely contained within the Corporate Travel business and with close monitoring, we have not seen any further deterioration.
 The Branch has considered the impact of COVID-19 when preparing the financial statements and related note disclosures.

-Signed for and on behalf of the Board of Directors who authorised the issue of these financial statements in Boston, Massachusetts, United States of America on the 28th April 2021.
+Signed for and on behalf of the Board of Directors who authorised the issue of these financial statements in Boston,

+Massachusetts, United States of America on the 29 April 2022.